Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

-High attention regions drove counterintuitive effects in many specimens, while \textit{HIPPO-search-low-effect} and \textit{HIPPO-search-high-effect} identified more robust and consistent drivers of risk.
-High attention regions in high-risk cutaneous melanoma specimens (n=67) drove lower risk in 45\% (n=30) of specimens. \textit{HIPPO-search-high-effect}, on the other hand, identified regions that all drove higher risk and that more greatly contributed to high-risk predictions ($t=3.03$, $p<0.01$, independent t-test).
+High attention regions drove counterintuitive effects in many specimens, while \textit{HIPPO-search-positive-effect} and \textit{HIPPO-search-negative-effect} identified more robust and consistent drivers of risk.
+High attention regions in high-risk cutaneous melanoma specimens (n=67) drove lower risk in 45\% (n=30) of specimens. \textit{HIPPO-search-positive-effect}, on the other hand, identified regions that all drove higher risk and that more greatly contributed to high-risk predictions ($t=3.03$, $p<0.01$, independent two-sided t-test).
 High attention in high-risk breast cancer specimens (n=256) drove lower risk in 40\% (n=102) specimens.
-Again, HIPPO-search-high consistently identified regions that drove higher risk in the high-risk specimens ($t=8.83$, $p<0.0001$, independent t-test) (Fig. \ref{fig:surv-results}a).
-High attention regions in low-risk SKCM specimens (n=67) drove higher risk in 10\% (n=7). \textit{HIPPO-search-low-effect} identified regions that all drove lower risk and more strongly contributed to lower risk predictions ($t=-2.30$, $p<0.05$, independent t-test).
-High attention regions in low-risk BRCA specimens (n=256) drove higher risk predictions in 8\% (n=20) specimens. \textit{HIPPO-search-low-effect} identified patches that consistently drove lower risk predictions ($t=-5.43$, $p<0.0001$, independent t-test) (Fig. \ref{fig:surv-results}b).
-This counterintuitive effect underscores that attention scores may not directly relate to model predictions.
-Thus, interpretations that solely rely on these features may be misguided.
-HIPPO search algorithms reliably identified the regions that drove risk predictions and may have value as a tool for prognostic biomarker search.
+Again, \textit{HIPPO-search-positive-effect} consistently identified regions that drove higher risk in the high-risk specimens ($t=8.83$, $p<0.0001$, independent two-sided t-test) (Fig. \ref{fig:surv-results}a).
+High attention regions in low-risk SKCM specimens (n=67) drove higher risk in 10\% (n=7). \textit{HIPPO-search-negative-effect} identified regions that all drove lower risk and more strongly contributed to lower risk predictions ($t=-2.30$, $p<0.05$, independent two-sided t-test).
+High attention regions in low-risk BRCA specimens (n=256) drove higher risk predictions in 8\% (n=20) specimens. \textit{HIPPO-search-negative-effect} identified patches that consistently drove lower risk predictions ($t=-5.43$, $p<0.0001$, independent two-sided t-test) (Fig. \ref{fig:surv-results}b).
+These counterintuitive effects underscore that attention scores do not necessarily correspond to a region’s influence on the model output, and that interpretations relying solely on attention may be misguided.
+In contrast, HIPPO search algorithms robustly identified the regions that drove risk predictions and may be valuable tools for discovering prognostic biomarker.